 I believe in common grace.
 John Calvin taught me that it is God who lavishes giftedness on his human race.
-We may therefore enjoy it wherever we encounter it, with gratitude to God (Institutes 2.2.15).
+We may therefore enjoy his bestowments wherever we encounter them, with gratitude to God (Institutes 2.2.15).

-That gives me three categories of music — since music is what we’re talking about here.
+That gives me three categories of music.
 First, music devoted to God.
 Hopefully, this is great music everyone will fall in love with.
 Second, music opposing God.
 Hopefully, this will be rotten music people cannot stand.
 Third, music neither devoted to God nor opposing God.
-If it happens to be good music, by God’s common grace, I for one will enjoy it.
-Good music does not have to be devoted to God for me to be okay with it — though if it were devoted to God I’d be thrilled.
+If it happens to be good music, by God’s common grace, I for one will enjoy it and thank him for it.
+Good music does not have to be devoted to God for me to be okay with it — though, if it were devoted to God, I’d be thrilled.

-One thing I love about the gospel is its promises about heaven.
+One thing I love about the gospel is its promise of the new heaven and new earth.
 In eternity, God will not delete all the culture-creating we’ve done throughout human history; he will redeem it.
 The Bible says that, in the New Jerusalem above, “the kings of the earth will bring their glory into [the holy city]. . . .
 They will bring into it the glory and the honor of the nations.
 But nothing unclean will ever enter it” (Revelation 21:24-27).